This post was originally published in December 2015 and updated September 2019.

 Curtains are often the finishing touch in your decor.
 And with the right combination of color, pattern and texture, the right pair of panels can really set the mood in a room and influence how you and your guests will feel.
 How you hang your curtains also affects the overall feel, which is an often overlooked detail.
-So let’s take a look at the different ways how to hang curtains and the considerations that go into choosing your best option.
+From curtain clips to drapery hooks, let’s take a look at the different ways to hang curtains and the considerations that go into choosing your best option.

 The most classic and common of all methods of hanging drapery, a rod pocket is a sewn-in pocket, or casing, at the top of a drapery panel that easily slips over a rod and conceals it.

 Drapery panels hung this way bunch nicely and have a simple, casual look.
 All of our drapery panels can be hung using this method, and you don’t need any additional pieces or hardware (aside from your rod and finials) to make this look work.

 One thing to consider is how often you’ll want to open and close your panels.
 For drapery you’ll be opening and closing a lot, you may want to consider either ring clips of pin hooks, as rod pockets tend to be a little stubborn to adjust.